freia-lab/e3-cm/doc/readme.txt

 			     probe should be used in the process control.
 TestEssProtoFreia_20200918 - KG, Added support for the valves (same object valve as in Gersemi).
 			     Added GV72.
+TestEssProtoFreia_20201029 - KG, Added support for the RV90 (only manual control).
+The condition for automatic opening of the valve must be added but
+			     it's unclear now what should be the condition (PT02 is not working good enough).